awslabs/sagemaker-debugger/docs/sagemaker.md

 SageMaker Debugger is on by default for supported training jobs on the official SageMaker Framework containers (or AWS Deep Learning Containers) during SageMaker training jobs.
 In this default scenario, SageMaker Debugger takes the losses and metrics from your training job and publishes them to SageMaker Metrics, allowing you to track these metrics in SageMaker Studio.
 You can also see the status of Rules you have enabled for your training job right in the Studio.
+[Here](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-visualization.html) are screenshots of that experience.

 ## TensorBoard Visualization